 An observation was made of a resident on the morning of 04/06/2016 with “a dark purple bruise to the right wrist and backside of the right hand.”
 The resident “was not able to state what happened to cause the bruising or how [the resident] was treated by staff at the facility.”
 The Licensed Practical Nurse (LPN) providing the resident care stated: “there is nothing documented as to what happened or when they were noticed.”

 Flanagan Illinois Nursing Home Abuse Lawyers

-If you suspect your loved one has suffered harm through abuse, neglect or mistreatment while a patient at Good Samaritan Flanagan, call the Rosenfeld Injury Lawyers law offices.
+If you suspect your loved one has suffered harm through abuse, neglect or mistreatment while a patient at Good Samaritan Flanagan, call the Rosenfeld Injury Lawyers LLC law offices.
 Our Flanagan nursing home attorneys have successfully resolved many financial compensation claims for victims of abuse, mistreatment, and neglect in Illinois nursing facilities.

 We urge you to contact our Livingston County elder abuse law office today at (888) 424-5757 to schedule your free, no obligation comprehensive case review.
 No upfront fees are necessary because our law firm accepts every personal injury case, wrongful death lawsuit, and nursing home abuse/neglect claim for compensation through a contingency fee agreement.